DNestor95/BOTZ/README.md

             3:19pm - an epoch of 10, and batch size of 16 gave a 60% accuracy

 A new .table file was made by Omar, printing the updated 'modded_detection_data' into a table format

+-------------------------November 23th testing---------------------------
+Testing for linear regression done and accuracy of 91.25 is the best we are able to get with our current data set.
+This isnt exactly what we are looing for but it is actually alot better than we expect based on our private testing

+-------------------------November 23th testing---------------------------
+both the linear regression model and the classification model are created. classification is still having issues running but I am working on it and will hopefully have a working model to add to the testing for the project.